EliasOPrado/ci_django_project/readme.md

-#Django blog project with CI
+# Django blog project with CI

+A simple blog done with django